mloberg/Tea-Fueled-Last.fm-PHP-Class/readme.markdown

 * In getUserRecent() function, see if the track is currently playing
 * In User.getTop calls, get the rank
 * Add more API calls
-* Pass calls back as an array, rather then echo them directly
 * Document

 ***

 ## Changelog:

+### 0.5

+* Added authentication

 ### 0.4

 * Added user.getWeeklyChart methods
 * Removed "get" from the beginning of every method
 * Added chart methods
+* All methods are passed back as an array, rather then echoed

 ### 0.3